Static-Flow/CommunityToolRequests/README.md

 ## Submitting a tool you've already built

-Think you have a tool others might want to use themselves?
+Do you have a tool others might want to use themselves?
 Feel free to combine the two pieces above and make a pull request against your own issue to share the tool with others!

 1. Create an issue using the template describing what problem your tool solves
 2. Create a PR referencing the issue in step 1 containing the link to your tool and close the PR.